gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 with the PPID value set to DTLS-SCTP
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-Note that in case of SCTP association restart, the negotiation of the new Traffic DTLS connection SHALL use a new Traffic DCI counter = 0 as the restarting SCTP endpoint may not know the old traffic DCI counter value for the last active DTLS connection.
+Note that in case of SCTP association restart, the negotiation of the new Traffic DTLS connection SHALL still use a new Traffic DCI counter = 0 as the restarting SCTP endpoint may not know the old traffic DCI counter value for the last active DTLS connection.

+When in PROTECTION INITILIZATION state, DTLS in SCTP MAY create a DTLS connection for Restart purposes.
+Such Restart connection is identified by a Restart DCI, that is based on a DCI counter independent from the traffic DCI.
+Whilst the first Restart DCI has value = 0, further Restart DCI will be increased using the same procedure than Traffic DCI and implementing the same parallel connection mechanism (see
+{{add-dtls-connection}} and {{remove-dtls-connection}}).

 When a successful handshake has been completed and the keying material is established for DTLS connection and set for the DCI the DTLS chunk